 i.
 True wisdom isn’t about “getting smart.”
 God’s wisdom is received in and through the person of Jesus.

 b.
-Jesus is not only wisdom for us; He is also righteousness and sanctification and redemption.
+Who became for us: Jesus is not only wisdom for us; He is also righteousness and sanctification and redemption.
 In His work, He communicates three things to those who are in Christ Jesus.

 i.
 Righteousness means that we are legally declared not only “not guilty,” but to have a positive righteousness.
 It means that the righteous deeds and character of Jesus are accounted to us.
 We don’t become righteous by focusing on ourselves, because Jesus became for us… righteousness.

 ii.
 Sanctification speaks of our behavior, and how the believers are to be separate from the world and unto God.
 We don’t grow in sanctification by focusing on ourselves, but on Jesus, because Jesus became for us… sanctification.

 iii.Redemption is a word from the slave trade.
 The idea is that we have been purchased to permanent freedom.
 We don’t find freedom by focusing on ourselves, because Jesus became for us… redemption.